soul4rent/AWBW-Map-Checklist/README.md

 - Is the Map not an absurd size?
 (EX: 50 x 50, 10 x 10)
 - Is the income difference between capture phases for each base not absurd?
 (EX: strong side bases have 20 cities, weak side base has 5 cities)
 - Is the map somewhat readable and not extremely busy?
-- Are heavily contested bases placed in the middle of both player's tank turns?
 - Are players not forced to build transports to reasonably access most contested areas of the map?

 ## Standard A Rank Map Checklist